ianfr/adsl-cpp/README.md

 # adsl-cpp: A Data Science Library for C++
 ## Description
-This C++17 project is a library intended for fast, accurate, idiomatic data processing with no dependencies aside from the STL (for now!).
+This C++17 project is a library intended for fast, accurate, idiomatic data processing with no dependencies aside from [Gnuplot (mingw version)](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.4.2/).

 **adsl** is built specifically to work with datasets of floating-point values (so things like dates should be mapped to *double*s by the user beforehand).